-It’s summer, and apparently our house didn’t come equipped with a sparkling infinity pool.
+It’s summer, and apparently your house didn’t come equipped with a sparkling infinity pool.
 Rude.
-To fix this injustice, we like to make our way to one of L.A.’s many lovely hotel pools.
+To fix this injustice, make your way to one of L.A.’s many lovely hotel pools.
 Even if you’re not trying to lease a suite, several of the best spots will let you cool down, no room key required.

 In general, Mr. C’s charming pool deck is exclusive to hotel guests, but there are three ways that locals can get their feet wet.
-You could buy a ticket to Tuesday night Poolside Cinema screenings (which continue weekly through November 21 this year), to take in a retro flick from the comfort of a lounger, or stop by for spritzes and Peronis in the “Yacht Club” pool bar area.
-When you really want the full pool-day indulgence, reserve a cabana; packages run from $150 for a basic rental on a weekday to $500 for an experience including poolside spa treatments, fresh-squeezed juices, a cheese plate, and other treats.
-1224 Beverwil Dr., Beverly Hills
+You could buy a ticket to Wednesday night Poolside Cinema screenings (which continue weekly through August 25 this year), to take in a retro flick from the comfort of a lounger, or stop by for spritzes and Peronis in the “Yacht Club” pool bar area.
+When you really want the full pool-day indulgence, book a day pass through their partners at ResortPass; packages run from $35 for a basic pass on a weekday to $295 for classic cabana experience including a fresh fruit plate and a 42” flat screen for your viewing pleasure.
+Go all out and upgrade to the Signature Package that provides four pressed juices and a cocktail pitcher.
+1224 Beverwil Dr., Beverly Hills.

 RELATED: The Nine Best Rooftop Bars in L.A.